nfcgilbert/nano-nfc-box/README.md

 ### Step 4: The result:

-The result will not always come back immediately.
-Proof of Work might take a bit longer and the customer could have already moved his phone away from the nfc reader by then.
+The result might not always come back immediately.
+Proof of Work is being generated since Step 1, but might take a bit longer and the customer could have already paid and moved his phone away from the nfc reader by then.
 If the box gets to send a final result, it looks like this:

 byte[0] = 0x06
 byte[1] = Length of the message // Remark: This byte might appear pointless at first.
 But it serves to check if the message has been fully received so the app can instead display that it received a garbled result instead of displaying something wrong such as a new wrong balance.